gkoulouras/Nullomers-Assessor/README.md

 # Nullomers Assessor
+<b>Nullomers Assessor:</b>

-<b>Nullomers Assessor:</b> a computational method for the statistical evaluation of Nullomers (a.k.a.
+A computational method for the statistical evaluation of Nullomers (a.k.a.
 Minimal Absent Words)

 <b>Description:</b>